The Little Things Ending Explained: The Dark, Unexpected Conclusion

 Is Sparma Innocent Or Guilty?

-At least twice in the movie, Sparma says “the truth is I didn’t kill anyone,” and of course, a killer is not going to be like yeah it was me... or would they?
+At least twice in the movie, Sparma specifically says, “The truth is I didn’t kill anyone.”
+Of course, a killer is not going to be like, "yeah it was me"... or would they?
 Based on the way Sparma got so excited about learning about the murder, reading about murders (he had a copy of Helter Skelter), and playing cat and mouse with Baxter and Deacon, I believe he would actually gloat about his crimes if he was really the murderer.
-Sparma even confessed to murdering once but was proven innocent.
-There is also a line where Sparma tells Baxter that he hasn’t thought about the difficulty of dealing with a dead body.

 I think Sparma has toyed with the idea of killing people but never acted on it.
 He also looked genuinely shocked (also maybe fascinated) looking at the crime scene pictures.
 John Lee Hancock doesn’t really give much evidence to support Sparma being the killer, except him being creepy.
 The only reason he’s a suspect is because Deacon convinces himself and Baxter that he did it.

-So The Little Things audience can, like Baxter, convince themselves that Sparma was the killer, or look at the evidence and see that he probably wasn’t, and the cops got away with murdering innocent people (for now).
-Other viewers will interpret the evidence completely differently, and see Sparma as the clear serial killer, and that’s the beauty of The Little Things ending, it’s ambiguous, so it’s up to the audience to interpret any way they see fit (or leave it ambiguous and move on with their lives).
+So The Little Things audience can, like Baxter, convince themselves that Sparma was the killer, or look at the evidence and see that he probably wasn’t, and the cops are getting away with murdering innocent people (for now).
+Other viewers may interpret the evidence completely differently, and see Sparma as the clear serial killer, and that’s the beauty of The Little Things ending, it’s ambiguous, so it’s up to the audience to interpret any way they see fit (or leave it ambiguous and move on with their lives).

 How The Little Things Disrupts Procedural Detective Stories